9 Practical Ways To Add More Joy To Your Days

 - Meditation is a life changing practice that will help you clear a space for joy to appear.
-It also has the potential to open a wider conversation about the nature of life.
 Try 5-10 mins each morning before you look at your smart phone, tv or newspaper.
-Need support getting started with meditation?
 Read my book.
 Inhale.
 Exhale.
-Repeat for guidance.
+Repeat for guidance on getting started.

-- Where possible limit TV and newspapers to the amount you need in order to stay abreast of things.
+- Where possible limit your exposure to TV and newspapers to the amount you need in order to stay abreast of things.

 - Aromatherapy has real therapeutic benefits!
 Treat yourself to a lovely natural aromatherapy mist.
 Neom Organics happiness mist is my favourite.

 - Grateful people tend to be more optimistic, a characteristic that psychology researchers at Utah University say boosts the immune system.
-Count your blessings at the end of every day and note them down in your diary or your telephone notes to help gratitude become a regular feature of your personality.
+Count your blessings at the end of every day and note them down to help gratitude become a regular feature of your personality.

 - Send a card to someone you like and let them know how much you enjoy your friendship.
 If you love words consider adding a poem for good measure.
 If you prefer the short and sweet approach, a quick ‘hey, have a fab week!’ will be just as warmly received.